Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Background and Related Work

-As software is protected by copyright law (among other legal doctrines) in the United States and around the world~\cite{copyright_software}, the owner of a piece of software's copyright holds the rights to distribute, reproduce, or create derivative works of that software, as well as the right to authorize others to do so~\cite{UScode17sect107}.
-Such authorization often occurs by means of a license, which sets forth the permissible uses of the software and includes any restrictions on use.~\cite{meeker2017open} Use outside of the scope of the license constitutes copyright infringement, unless such use constitutes a fair use under U.S. copyright law.
+As software is protected by copyright law (among other legal doctrines) in the United States and around the world~\cite{copyright_software}, the owner of a piece of software's copyright holds the rights to distribute, reproduce, and create derivative works of that software, as well as the right to authorize others to do so~\cite{UScode17sect107}.
+Such authorization often occurs by means of a license, which can grant permissions such as using, modifying, or redistributing the software, as well as potentially applying restrictions to those permissions.~\cite{meeker2017open} Use outside of the scope of the license constitutes copyright infringement, unless such use constitutes a fair use under U.S. copyright law.

-OSS developers often choose one of several popular existing licenses to apply to their software, such as the MIT~\cite{mit} license or a member of the GPL~\cite{gpl_license} family of licenses.
+OSS developers often choose one of several existing popular licenses to apply to their software, such as the MIT~\cite{mit} license or a member of the GPL~\cite{gpl_license} family of licenses.
 Permissive licenses, as the name suggests, typically allow broad use of the software, requiring only that, for example, the user provide notice files with information on the license or on attribution.
 Copyleft licenses, by contrast, constrain future use of the software by, typically, requiring that the user make the full source code of their work available under the same license.
-A developer must therefore understand, at a minimum, which licenses apply to components they incorporate into their work and what those licenses require.
+A developer must therefore understand, at a minimum, which licenses apply to components they incorporate into their work and what those licenses require if they wish to remain compliant and avoid consequences of noncompliance.

 Although several licenses have been widely used for many years, interpretive questions still exist.
-Besides the preliminary questions about the types of uses a license permits or prohibits, questions can arise about whether two licenses are compatible with each other, as well as how certain terms apply to desired software uses.
+Besides the preliminary questions about the types of use a license permits or prohibits, questions can also arise about whether two licenses are compatible with each other, as well as how certain terms apply to desired software uses.
 For example, the requirements of GPL v2 apply to any work ``based on the Program," which the license defines as equivalent to ``any derivative work under copyright law."
-But this language does not answer the question of whether system calls to a library create a work ``based on the Program" or whether the answer depends on whether the link is static or dynamic, a question that even OSS lawyers have identified as unresolved ~\cite{wintersgill2024law}.
+But this language does not answer the question of whether, for example, system calls to a library create a work ``based on the Program" or whether the answer depends on whether the link is static or dynamic, a question that even OSS lawyers have identified as unresolved ~\cite{wintersgill2024law}.